 In my years as a publisher, ad consultant, and with our Advanced Ads plugin running on over 100,000 sites right now, I never saw an AdSense account being banned by invalid clicks made by a third person.
 Maybe that made me naive and ignorant.

 This article focuses on the pro and cons of using a click fraud monitor with AdSense.
 But of course, this is not the only ad network.

 In September 2015, I visited dmexco in Cologne, the colossal gathering of online marketing and advertising professionals (+55.000 of them).
 All major ad networks and tech providers were there.
 I was surprised to find many companies that offer ad security and click fraud protection for ad networks and larger publishers.
 A lot is happening before ads are reaching out.

-As Sulvo confirmed, Their more considerable concern is invalid clicks made without an interest in the ad, but by accidental clicks caused by wrong implementations.
+As Sulvo confirmed, Their more considerable concern is invalid clicks made without an interest in the ad but by accidental clicks caused by wrong implementations.
 They are also looking into these cases and work with the publishers on fixing them.

 Click Bombing Bots

-A basic click fraud protection could help prevent real accidental clicks before AdSense gets wind of it.
+A basic click fraud protection can help prevent real accidental clicks before AdSense gets wind of it.
 Still, there is no solution that could guarantee you one hundred percent safety, especially if you have a very big competitor with endless resources.

 If you want to use an extra layer of protection, then please go ahead using Click Fraud Protection as implemented in Advanced Ads Pro.